Skip Global navigation and goto content

 Environmental Health Program

 Body piercing is an invasive procedure that presents the potential for infection and transmits blood borne pathogens, if minimum sanitary and safety standards are not met.
 Operators and piercers must be trained in infection-control procedures prior to licensure of a body-piercing salon.
-Training courses are reviewed and accepted by the Department of Health, Bureau of Facility Programs.
+Training courses are reviewed and accepted by the Florida Department of Health, Bureau of Facility Programs.

 Requirements

-In addition, Body Piercing Facilities are required to provide:
+Body piercing facilities are required to provide:

 • Pre-piercing instruction on how the procedure will be performed